Skip to main content

 Any

-Source IP addressThe source IP address that matches this rule can be in the form of an IP range, for example, 192.168.1.100-192.168.1.200.
+Source IP addressThe source IP address that matches this rule can be like an IP range, for example 192.168.1.100-192.168.1.200.
 The "Any" option matches all IP addresses.

 Note: When matching the source IP address, leave the source MAC address blank.